rmyana/HPM/README.md

   (Minor: smaller than or equal to 10 lots, Major: greater than 10 lots)

-Please See Sample Scripts for Major Residential District (MRD) allows different housing types and (SINGLE FAMILY) SF6 only one housing type.
+Please See Sample Scripts for Major Residential District (MRD) allows different housing types and Single Family (SF6) allows only one housing type.